Butler Island (Georgia): Post-war

 The daughters of Pierce Butler and Fanny Kemble held opposing views on slavery.
 Sarah Butler (1835-1908) married Dr. Owen Jones Wister of Philadelphia in 1859 and kept a diary during the early years of the war.
 She shared the abolitionist views of her mother, whose Journal of a Residence on a Georgian Plantation in 1838-1839 was finally published in 1863.
 Frances "Fan" Butler (1838-1910) was close to her father and shared his pro-slavery views.

 Pierce Butler and his daughter Fan returned to Georgia in March 1866 to reclaim the plantations.
 She wrote that all the enslaved who the John A. Butler estate had held remained on the properties, and seven of those who had been auctioned in 1859 returned to them.
 The formerly enslaved people agreed to work as sharecroppers in exchange for sharing the rice crop, 50-50.
 Pierce Butler committed to supporting the elderly until their deaths and three years of support for young children.

-Pierce Mease Butler died in Georgia of malaria in August 1867 and was buried at Christ Church Burial Ground, Philadelphia, in February 1868.
+Pierce Mease Butler died in Georgia of malaria in August 1867.